 The first thing to know is that you cannot find individual articles listed in the library catalogue.
 You must use a different tool (often called a journal article database) to do this.
 Using an article database allows you to search hundreds of different journals at once!
-The library subscribes to many different article databases, some of which are devoted to a single subject (such as Sociological Abstracts or Engineering Village) and others which cover a range of subjects (such as Academic Search Complete).
+The library pays for subscriptions to hundreds of different article databases, some of which are devoted to a single subject (such as Sociological Abstracts or Engineering Village) and others which cover a range of subjects (such as Academic Search Complete).

 All databases will provide citation information (ex: name of the article, article author(s), journal name, page numbers, etc.).
 Some databases will provide abstracts (article summaries) which are very useful in determining the value of the article.
-Many databases will include the full-text of the article.
+Many, but not all, databases will include the full-text of the article.
 You can read the articles online, print them, save them, or e-mail them to yourself.

 Searching within a specific database will limit your results by focussing on a single subject area.